 - Take a low-fee veteran's case through the WSBA Moderate Means Program

 - Become certified to take a VA benefits case

 The WSBA Call to Duty Initiative Day of Service welcomes attorneys and other legal professionals of all levels to volunteer at a Day of Service.
 WSBA partners with a local organization to provide a free CLE after which volunteers are matched to assist veterans in a legal clinic on the issue of the morning CLE.

 Upcoming Days of Service

-March 10, 2018 – Snohomish County, in partnership with Snohomish County Legal Services - Volunteer registration is full.
+March 10, 2018 – Lynnwood, in partnership with Snohomish County Legal Services - Volunteer registration is full.
 Please email firstname.lastname@example.org to be added to the waitlist.